Bryce-Davidson/sample-note/README.md

 ![flashcard](docs/images/flashcard.gif)

-## Integrated Image Occlusion
+### Integrated Image Occlusion

 Create, preview, and review image occlusions directly within Obsidian bot within your notes as you read them and as flashcards.

 ![occlusion](docs/images/occlusions.gif)

-## Flashcard Graph
+### Flashcard Graph

 Track your learning progress with the interactive flashcard graph to visualize your study patterns.
-The graph animates and highlights flashcards whichb need improvement while showing the relationships between different cards.
+The graph animates and highlights flashcards which need improvement while showing the relationships between different cards.
 This visualization helps you optimize your study sessions by focusing on the cards that need the most attention.

 ![graph](docs/images/graph.gif)

-## Copilot Chat Assistant
+### Copilot Chat Assistant

 Select the context for the model and ask the assistant to create notes, make flashcards, or explain concepts; or anything else.